Wastewater Treatment and Compliance

 Industrial Pre-Treatment Program

-All industries participating in the IPP are required to sample their wastewater on a quarterly and annual basis, perform self-monitoring of their wastewater, and participate in regular inspections performed by City staff.
+All industries participating in the IPP are required to sample their wastewater and participate in regular inspections performed by city staff.

 Surcharge Calculator